-CHESAPEAKE – Chesapeake Regional Healthcare (CRH) recently honored four outstanding nurses during its annual Nurse Exemplar Awards ceremony.
-The Nurse Exemplar Award was established in 2007 by Chesapeake Regional Medical Center’s Professional Nursing Council to annually recognize excellence in the practice of nursing.
+CHESAPEAKE, Va. – Chesapeake Regional Healthcare (CRH) honored four outstanding nurses during its Nurse Exemplar Awards ceremony held Monday night.
+The annual ceremony is held during Nurses Week each year and was established in 2007 by Chesapeake Regional Medical Center’s Professional Nursing Council to recognize excellence in nursing.

-This year, in addition to the Nurse Exemplar Award, three additional awards were given to those who serve as role models to other nurses are patient advocates and who display professional excellence in their nursing careers.
+In addition to the Nurse Exemplar Award, three additional awards were given to nurses who serve as role models to others, are patient advocates and who display professional excellence in their nursing careers.

 The Rookie Award was created to recognize a nurse new to the profession who displays a commitment to professional growth, compassionate care and teamwork.
 The winner of this year’s Rookie Award is Jessica Darden, RN.

 Jessica began her career as a care partner while also enrolled as a full-time nursing student.
 As a single mother of three now working toward her bachelor’s degree, her positive attitude, endless energy, and ability to make others laugh have endeared her to coworkers.
 She is a wound care nurse, provides orientation for new hire nurses and works as a relief charge nurse on the night shirt.
 Jessica says she just wants to be where she is needed the most and to help her team and patients.
 For being an inspirational example and successful so early in her nursing career, Darden received a $1,000 scholarship and a crystal award to commemorate her honor.